Get the advantages of a separate cloakroom without the need for extra square footage.

 Attach base and back sections together.
 You’ll need the help of at least one other person for this step.
 Lock casters on base section to that it won’t move around.
 Carefully lift back section and hold it in place so that its 3/4” end reveal sits on bottom of base behind the seat.
 The braces will be long enough to screw into the base from the back.
 Use 3” screws to attach back into base through brace pieces.

 Note: If you decide to build this unit, do not hang anything on its back.
 Casters can throw a large unit like this off balance, and any weight on its back may tip it over.
 Our measurements were customized to fit the baskets we purchased.
-If you aren’t using the same ones (Branäs from Ikea), we recommend finding baskets before cutting any wood.
+We recommend finding baskets before cutting any wood.